-In return for their support in Operation Orion, the paramilitary were given free reign in Comuna 13.
+In return for their support in Operation Orion, the paramilitary was given free rein in Comuna 13.
 Don Berna was head of this movement.
-Drug trafficking, extortion and kidnapping continued.
+Drug trafficking, extortion, and kidnapping continued.
 When Don Berna was extradited to the United States in 2008, the combos saw their shot to control Comuna 13.
 Again, a bloody battle started.
 In 2009 the Medellín murder rate increased by 200%.
 Eventually, a truce was called in 2013 after a decade of fighting.

 New life thanks to Comuna 13 street art